ILS Automation integrates mass flow control with industrial communication protocols into bioreactors

-Many pharmaceutical and agricultural products, biofuels and biochemicals are produced in a fermentation process similar to the way beer is made.
+Many pharmaceutical and agricultural products, biofuels, and biochemicals are produced in a fermentation process similar to the way beer is made.
 Biotech and chemical research companies that make such products need to accurately control the amount of each gas that is fed into the process.
-Volumetric rotameters have in the past served this process when using a single gas like air, but they are too imprecise when multiple gases need to be fed into the bioreactor at precise ratios.

-The challenge: reliable control that is easy to integrate
+The challenge: Reliable, accurate control that is easy to integrate